Rangethanti

-Rangethanti and its surrounding area consists of forests, water bodies, cultivated lands, and religious landmarks.
-Rangethanti serves as the market centre for most of the basic daily commodities for nearby villages like SaniBarage, Baskot, Ranguwa, Chhapa, Sera and others.
+Rangethanti's landscape includes forests, water bodies, cultivated lands, and religious landmarks.
+The village town also serves as a market centre, providing essential commodities for neighbouring villages such as SaniBarage, Baskot, Ranguwa, Chhapa, and Sera.

-The village town of Rangethanti is distinctly divided into Mathillo Rangethanti and Tallo Rangethanti, whereas, the famous Pradhyumna Paneru High School lies exactly in between.
+The settlement is segmented into Mathillo Rangethanti (Upper Rangethanti) and Tallo Rangethanti (Lower Rangethanti).
+Pradhyumna Paneru High School, a prominent educational institution, is located centrally between these two areas.

-Tallo Rangethanti is generally an older settlement alongside the famous old Baglung-Batauli trade route.
-Whereas, Mathillo Rangethanti is generally a newer settlement sprawled alongside the Nagdanda-Karkineta Motor Road.
+Historically, Tallo Rangethanti has been an older settlement along the famed Baglung-Batauli trade route.
+At the same time, Mathillo Rangethanti has developed more recently along the Nagdanda-Karkineta Motor Road, reflecting the town’s ongoing expansion.

 Geography

 Rangethanti lies in Andhikhola River Valley within middle hills of Nepal.
 Although, the elevation change is very rapid within the surrounding area, Rangethanti is at a considerable distance apart from the landslide prone areas and also considered comparatively safer from flood since it is at safer elevation from the river bed.

 Andhikhola is the main river flowing nearby the town and stretches west to east.
 Several other tributaries meet this river within short stretch from Rangethanti.
 Viewing south and north of the town, one can see very precipitous hilly range which is covered with lush green forests and holds some scattered villages.

 Extending on both sides of the Andhikhola river, the land has been turned into terraced plots since generations for cultivation of crops.